Search: 6194 results

 But Barzillai was very old -- eighty years old, in fact -- and he had taken care of the king when he stayed in Mahanaim, for he was a very rich man.

-And the king said to Barzillai, Come over with me, and I will take care of you in Jerusalem.
+So the king said to Barzillai, "Cross over with me, and I will take care of you while you are with me in Jerusalem."

 I am now eighty years old: good and bad are the same to me; have meat and drink any taste for me now? am I able to take pleasure in the voices of men or women in song? why then am I to be a trouble to my lord the king?